Street Fighter V: Sales

-In May 2015, Capcom announced that the company was expecting the game to sell at least 2 million copies worldwide before the end of the company's fiscal year.
+In May 2015, Capcom announced that the company was expecting the game to sell at least 2 million units worldwide before the end of the company's fiscal year.
 In Japan, Street Fighter V entered the chart at number four, with sales of 42,000 in the first week.
 The game reached number one in the UK PS4 physical sales chart, but was held off the top spot in the multiformat chart by Call of Duty: Black Ops III.
 It also reached number five in the US PlayStation Store download chart, but failed to enter the top 20 in Europe.
 The game was the seventh best-selling retail game in the US in February 2016 according to the NPD Group.

 Arcade Edition reached number 12 in the Japanese sales charts, and number 23 in the UK physical sales charts.

 Champion Edition spent 2 weeks in the Japanese sales charts, debuting at number 11, before falling to number 24 in the second week.
 It reached number 37 in the UK.
 The "Upgrade kit" season pass reached number 5 in the US DLC chart, but failed to make the chart in Europe.

-As of February 21, 2020, Capcom announced that the versions of Street Fighter V had shipped a combined total of 4.1 million copies across the PS4 and PC platforms, digital downloads included, surpassing the first version of Street Fighter IV.

-As of May 15, 2020, Capcom announced that the three versions of Street Fighter V had shipped a combined total of 4.5 million copies across the PS4 and PC platforms, digital downloads included, surpassing Monster Hunter 4 and making it to Capcom's top 10 best selling games of all time.

-Capcom reported In February 2021 that the three versions of Street Fighter V had sold 5.2 million copies combined.
+By February 2020, Capcom announced that Street Fighter V had shipped a combined total of 4.1 million units across the PS4 and PC platforms (digital downloads included), surpassing the first version of Street Fighter IV.
+By May 2020, Capcom announced that Street Fighter V had shipped a combined total of 4.5 million units across the PS4 and PC platforms (digital downloads included), surpassing Monster Hunter 4 and making it to Capcom's top 10 best selling games of all time.
+As of September 2025, Street Fighter V has sold 7.8 million units.

 In popular culture

 Street Fighter V was featured in a Roadblock task during the 2017 cycle of the reality television show, The Amazing Race 29, during a leg taking place in South Korea.
 The contestant had to learn how to play the game from the coach, and then needed to beat a professional eSports player in one round to continue to race.
 The professional player would play one-handed if the contestant could not win in ten rounds, and then played blindfolded after another ten rounds.
+The game is also prominently featured in the 11th episode of the anime Tonikawa: Over the Moon for You.

 Professional wrestler Kenny Omega uses a move called the "V-Trigger", named after the mechanic in the game.